paulosuzart/paulosuzart.github.io/_posts/2020-08-08-graphs-with-jgrapht.md

 categories: [ java, graphs]
 ---

 Hey ho!
 What crazy times to be alive!
 But here we go for a new post on Graphs.
 To be more precise [JGrahT](https://jgrapht.org/) library, a Java library I I used quite heavily recently in my last company.
 In this post I'm going to use one of the Scoring algorithms provided by the library to solve a SEO related problem.
 The goals is to serve as an introduction to the library and some basic usage of it.
-Check it out!
+Check it out (Word of waning, cod heavy post)!

 <!--more-->